BenWhiting/amazon-book-scraper/README.md

 # amazon-book-scraper

-Don't want to pay for AWS
+* Don't want to pay for AWS,
-Want to scrape Amazon products
+Want to scrape Amazon products,
 What is a programmer to do?
 Scrape webpages!

 Work in progress...

-Dep
+dependencies

-    click 7.0
+* click 7.0